conmaol/maglocunus/d/data_models.md

     }
 ```

-And finally, we materialise the one-to-many relation between STUDENT and TAKES:
+And finally, we tabularise the one-to-many relation between STUDENT and TAKES:

 ```mermaid
 erDiagram